ferdyraw/CP-Collection/README.md

-# SCPC 2023
+# CP Collection
-SCPC Compfest 2023 all accepted submissions by our team p!ngsut.
+ICPC?
+INC?
+Compfest?
+And any other competition?
+This are all accepted submissions by our team p!ngust.